 traditional pesto(ContainsMilk, Tree Nuts)

 Preheat the oven to 240°C/220°C fan-forced.
 Cut the sweet potato (unpeeled) into 1cm fries.
 Place the sweet potato on an oven tray lined with baking paper, drizzle with olive oil and season with a pinch of salt and pepper.
-Toss to coat then bake for 20-25 minutes or until tender.
-TIP: Cut the sweet potato to the correct size to ensure it cooks in the allocated time!
+Toss to coat then bake until tender, 20-25 minutes.
+TIP: Cut the sweet potato to the correct size so it cooks in the allocated time!

 While the fries are baking, cut the broccoli into small florets and roughly chop the stalk.
 Trim the green beans.
 Cut the lemon into wedges.